bluedenim/simpledb-crud/README.md

 ### Alternate port
 Yes yes yes.
 Port 8080 is so popular that&mdash;chances are you already have something using 8080.
-Since the tool is based on Spring Boot, just add this flag to set the port:
+Since the tool is based on Spring Boot, just add this flag to set the port: `-Dserver.port=8090`

+For example:

+    mvn spring-boot:run -Dserver.port=8090

+or

-    -Dserver.port=8090
+    java -Dserver.port=8090 -jar target/simpledb-crud-0.0.1-SNAPSHOT.jar